joekrump/webpacker-svelte/README.md

 ### Hot Module Replacement

-**HRM isn't working for Svelte3 yet.
+**HMR isn't working for Svelte3 yet.
 See: https://github.com/sveltejs/svelte-loader/issues/74**

 [HMR](https://webpack.js.org/concepts/hot-module-replacement/) allows to reload / add / remove modules live in the browser without reloading the page.
 This allows any change you make to your Svelte components to be applied as soon as you save,